RELATIVE CLAUSE

 Non-defining relative clauses (also called non-identifying relative clauses or non-restrictive relative clauses) give additional information on something, but do not define it.
 Non-defining relative clauses are put in commas.

 Imagine, Tom is in a room with only one girl.
-The two are talking to each other and you ask somebody whether he knows this girl.
-Here the relative clause is non-defining because in this situation it is obvious which girl you mean.
+The two are talking to

 Do you know the girl, who is talking to Tom?